adolcc/TaskS103_Collections/README.md

-**Java Testing Exercises for Beginners**
+**Java Collections Exercises**

-This repository contains a series of beginner-friendly Java exercises focused on **unit testing using JUnit 5**.
-Each exercise is designed to help you understand and apply different aspects of automated testing in Java, including assertions, exception handling, collection validation, and more.
+This repository contains a collection of solved exercises focused on Java Collections Framework.
+These exercises are designed to help understand and practice the use of different data structures such as ArrayList, HashSet, HashMap, and iterators like ListIterator and Iterator.

-The exercises are structured with clean code organization and follow good practices such as separation of concerns and meaningful test cases.

-Whether you're learning Java for the first time or practicing how to write testable code, this collection will guide you through the fundamentals of testing in a simple and educational way.
+Each exercise demonstrates key concepts like object manipulation, ordering, uniqueness, and file handling in Java.

 ---